madhavpcm/execray.tracer/docs/README.md

-# ebpf-syscall-tracer
+# execray.tracer

-This repo is used to host an ebpf syscall tracer as part of Malicious Codepath Execution Detection.
+This repo is used to host an ebpf syscall tracer as part of execRay (Malicious Codepath Execution Detection).
 At the moment this only works with `aarch64` machines.

 ## Build